Skip to content

 Returns:

-str or None: The Semantic Scholar author ID or None if no author is found.
+slightly from input name) or None if no author is found.

 """

-AUTHOR_URL, params={"query": author_name, "fields": "name", "limit": 1}
+params={"query": author_name, "fields": "name", "limit": 1},

 )